-Made by Juan Muñoz-Oca, the head winemaker of Columbia Crest and Intrinsic, at Ste.
-Michelle Wine Estate’s Paterson facility, Borne of Fire is 90% Cabernet Sauvignon and 10% Malbec with the Malbec sourced from the 2015 plantings and being harvested after its second leaf.
+Borne of Fire is made by Juan Muñoz-Oca, the head winemaker of Columbia Crest and Intrinsic, at Ste.
+Michelle Wine Estate’s Paterson facility.
+The wine is 90% Cabernet Sauvignon and 10% Malbec.
+Sourced from 2015 plantings, the Malbec was harvested after only its second leaf.

-With the ripe stem tannins, the Cabernet grapes were mostly fermented whole cluster with the stems.
-The wine was aged almost a year in large 120 gallon puncheons of Hungarian oak that was lightly toasted as a means of paying homage to The Burn’s history.
-Around 35,000 cases were produced for the inaugural release with plans for the 2017 release increasing that number to 95,000 cases.
+The Cabernet grapes were mostly fermented whole cluster with the stems.
+The wine was then aged nearly a year in large 120 gallon puncheons of Hungarian oak.
+The casks were lightly toasted to pay homage to The Burn’s history.
+Around 35,000 cases were produced for the inaugural release.
+Plans for the 2017 release has that number jumping to 95,000 cases.